google/truth/failure_messages.md

 When a `Subject` implementation reports a failure, it generally passes a fixed set of keys.

-In the normal case, there will be one field describing the expected value.
+In the normal case, there will be one fact describing the expected value.
 Its name is often similar to the name of the assertion method:

 ```none